pasindu-gamarachchi/fulhaus-aptitude-test/README.md

 ### Deployment and Testing Instructions

-1. Please cone the repository
+1. Please clone the repository
 2. Change the directory to the root of this repository
 3. Use the docker-compose.yaml file to build and run the docker image
 <br /><br />